xyu40/m1_mac_config/README.md

 ### Vim
 - Install vim-plug as usual
 - Create .vimrc as you like it
-- Install node via nvm (node version manager) if you would like to use neoclide/coc.nvim plug (coc-neovim)
+- Install node via nvm (node version manager) if you would like to use neoclide/coc.nvim plug (coc-nvim)
 - curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash
 - nvm install v15
 - If using coc-neovim, open up a .py file and install coc python “CocInstall coc-python”